GoogleContainerTools/kpt-functions-sdk/docs/develop.md

 In `src/my_func.ts`, implement the `KptFunc` interface [documented here][api-kptfunc].

 Take a look at [these example functions][demo-funcs] to better understand how to use `kpt-functions` library.
-These functions are available as docker images documented in the [catalog][catalog].
+These functions are available as container images documented in the [catalog][catalog].

 Once you've written some code, build the package with: